 Demographic data of respondents are found in Table 1.
-Of the 53 surveys that were completed by PGY1 to PGY5 residents, 32 (61%) were in their 5th year of the program.
-There were 5 fourth year residents, 5 third year residents, 7 second year residents and 2 first year residents in the survey sample.
-Thirty two residents were from Canada and 21 were from the US.
-Most of the residents (91%) documented that they had previously performed prostate biopsies, with 31 residents performing 1-20 and 19 residents performing 21 or more biopsies in the past.
-When asked how many prostate mpMRI they had personally thoroughly reviewed, most (n=43, 81%) responded some experience although only 10% documenting they had read more than 30 scans.
+Of the 53 surveys that were completed by PGY1 to PGY5 residents, 32 (61%) were in their fifth year of the program.
+There were five fourth-year residents, five third-year residents, seven second-year residents, and two first-year residents in the survey sample.
+Thirty-two residents were from Canada and 21 were from the U.S. Most of the residents (91%) documented that they had previously performed prostate biopsies, with 31 residents performing 1-20 and 19 residents performing 21 or more biopsies in the past.
+When asked how many prostate mpMRI they had personally thoroughly reviewed, most (n=43, 81%) responded some experience, although only 10% documented they had read more than 30 scans.
 Despite this, only 12 (23%) residents, responded that they had received training in mpMRI interpretation through a formal course or lecture.